chkp-dmorris/Azure-extended-zone/marketplace-ha/README.md

 Benefits:

 · Advanced threat prevention and traffic inspection

-· Integrated with Azure Security Center and Azure Sentinel

 · Provides consistent security policy management, enforcement, and reporting with a single pane of glass, using Check Point Unified Security Management